 Sunada was ordained in 2004 and given her name, which means “beautiful, excellent sound”.
 It’s a reflection not only of her love of music, but also of spreading the beautiful teachings of the dharma.
 Sunada lives in the Boston area, where she teaches classes in Mindfulness-Based Stress Reduction, and coaches individual clients in living more mindful, purposeful lives (www.mindfulpurpose.com).

 Surakshita ran onto Aryaloka in 1988 and found his Buddhist home.
 In 1998 he was ordained by Subhuti.
 His name means “Well protected by the Buddha.”
 Surakshita is married to Susan and has two sons who are married to beautiful women and four grandchildren who are the best!
 Susan and he are retired and thoroughly enjoying it.

 Vidhuma’s name is a Pali expression that translates into “No impurities” or “No obscurations.”
 Historically it was an epithet sometimes used to describe the Buddha’s dedicated followers.
 He was ordained in 1997, after first coming into contact with Aryaloka eight years earlier.
 Vidhuma lives one hour west of Aryaloka.

-Vihanasari has been a Buddhist for ten years and was ordained in July, 2008.
+Vihanasari has been a Buddhist since the year 2000 and was ordained in July, 2008.
 Her name means “The thrush that sings at dawn to announce the light of the Dharma (the Buddha’s teachings) coming into the world.”
-Vihanasari is the current administrator of the Aryaloka Buddhist Center and is a member of the governing Council.